Raisin Pecan Pie

 - 1/2 cup chopped pecans

 - On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
-Trim pastry to 1/2 in. beyond rim of plate; flute edge.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
 Refrigerate 30 minutes.
 Preheat oven to 350°.

 Editor's NoteLet pie weights cool before storing.
 Beans and rice may be reused for pie weights, but not for cooking.